|

 CHEESE AND SAUSAGE

-Shape brown gumpaste into a sausage.
-Make the dents and shape the ends (see the video).
+• Shape leftover brown gumpaste into a sausage.
+Make the dents and shape the ends (see the video for details).
+Let it dry.

 PAINT THE GUMPASTE